-2. WISDOMTREE UK QUALITY DIVIDEND GROWTH INDEX
+2. WISDOMTREE GLOBAL DEVELOPED QUALITY DIVIDEND GROWTH INDEX

-2.1 Index Description
+2.1 Index description

-The Index is rule based and fundamentally weighted and is comprised of dividend-paying UK companies with quality and growth characteristics, selected based on a composite risk score ("CRS") screening which is described below.
+The Index is rule based and fundamentally weighted, and comprised of dividend-paying companies from global developed markets with quality and growth characteristics, selected based on a composite risk score ("CRS") screening which is described below.

-Eligibility requirements for the Index include (i) a company being classified as a UK company and listing its shares on the London Stock Exchange; (ii) paying regular cash dividends on common shares in the 12 months preceding the annual reconstitution; and (iii) meeting minimum market capitalisation and liquidity criteria as detailed in the index methodology.
+Eligibility requirements for the Index include (i) a company must conduct its primary business activities in the United States, Europe (i.e., Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, or the United Kingdom), Israel, Japan, Australia, New Zealand, Hong Kong, Singapore or Canada; (ii) pay regular cash dividends on shares of its common stock in the 12 months preceding the annual reconstitution, and (iii) meet minimum market capitalisation and liquidity criteria as detailed in the index methodology.

-The Index also excludes companies based on environmental, social and governance ("ESG") criteria.
-The ESG criteria seeks to exclude from the eligible investment universe companies that (i) violate, certain commonly accepted international norms and standards, such as United Nations and OECD guidelines, (ii) are involved in controversial weapons such as anti-personnel mines and cluster munitions, (iii) are significantly involved in the tobacco industry, (iv) are significantly involved in thermal coal activity, such as coal mining and exploration and coal-based power generation, (v) are significantly involved in unconventional oil and gas exploration/production, such as oil sands, Arctic oil and gas or shale energy, and (vi) do not meet such other ESG criteria such as significant involvement in small arms, as detailed in the Index methodology.
+The Index excludes companies based on environmental, social and governance ("ESG") criteria.
+The ESG criteria seeks to exclude companies from the eligible investment universe that:

+- (i) violate, certain commonly accepted international norms and standards, such as the United Nations and OECD guidelines; - (ii) are involved in controversial weapons such as anti-personnel mines and cluster munitions; - (iii) are significantly involved in the tobacco industry; - (iv) are significantly involved in thermal coal activity, such as coal mining and exploration and coalbased power generation; - (v) are significantly involved in unconventional oil and gas exploration/production, unless the company has a carbon emission reduction target set at well-below 2°C or 1.5°C or business ambition for 1.5°C commitment approved by a climate action standard-setting body; - (vi) are significantly involved in conventional oil and gas unless the company has a carbon emission reduction target set at well-below 2°C or 1.5°C or business ambition for 1.5°C commitment approved by a climate action standard-setting body; and/or - (vii) do not meet such other ESG criteria such as significant involvement in small arms, as detailed in the Index methodology.